 - For non-Federal Work Study positions, the end date on these contracts cannot go past a student's graduation date.

 - For Federal Work Study positions, contract start dates cannot begin prior to the first day of classes and end dates cannot go beyond the last day of exams.

 Student Employees are paid an hourly rate based on how many hours they work per day.
 The start and end dates on the contract play a crucial part in the Banner Payroll system and when the online time sheet is available in OnePort for student employees to record their hours worked.

 Student employees who are paid a flat rate for a job, project, or internship are paid on the same bi-weekly schedule as an hourly rate job.
 Stipends can be paid in one pay period or multiple/consecutive pay periods.
 The contract must indicate the pay periods in which the employee is to be paid.

 When students are paid a stipend on an intermittent schedule, the supervisor must fill out a Payroll Request Form in addition to the Student Employment Contract.
 The Payroll Request Form must be submitted to the Student Payroll Service Center, 115 Phillips Hall, a few days prior to the end of the pay period.
 The form must indicate the payment amount and when the student is to be paid.
 The Payroll Request Form can be found on the Forms page.

 Approving Web Time Sheets and setting up Proxies

-Supervisors of hourly employees are responsible for approving their employees' time sheets by the approvers deadline which is outlined on the Bi-Weekly Calendar (see the Bi-Weekly Payroll Calendar page).
-Supervisors are strongly encouraged to set up one or more Proxies who can approve Web time sheets in their absence.
-See the PowerPoint below for detailed instructions on how navigate and approve Web Time Sheets as well as how to set up Proxies.
+Supervisors of hourly employees are responsible for approving their employees' time sheets by the approvers' deadline, which is outlined on the Bi-Weekly Calendar.
+Supervisors are required to set up one or more Time Sheet Proxies who can approve Web time sheets in their absence.
+See the PowerPoint below for detailed instructions on how navigate and approve Web Time Sheets, as well as how to set up Proxies.